TTU System Visits Washington, D.C.

 Working with elected officials and policymakers has always been vital for public institutions of higher education.
 These visits, along with continued communication throughout the year, help explain the great things happening at the Texas Tech University System and identify areas of collaboration.

-Federal support can be found in many areas throughout the system, and several of the component institutions’ top programs would not be possible without backing from the federal government.
+Federal support can be found in many areas throughout the TTU System, and several of the component institutions’ top programs would not be possible without backing from the federal government.

 Over the years, Texas Tech University has received important federal support on some of its major research initiatives.
 Notable areas receiving funds include research with cotton, nanophotonics and pulsed power to disable improvised explosive devices on the battlefield.